Deciding Between Debt or Equity Securities Financing in Oregon

 Simply put, debt financing occurs when a company sells “debt instruments” to outside investors.
 “With equity, you don’t have to pay it back, while with debt you theoretically do,” Frantz says.

-- Debt financing does not dilute one’s ownership stake in the business
+- Debt financing does not dilute one’s ownership stake or decision-making power in the business

 - Debt financing allows for significant real returns if the company can use the funds that were raised to promote strong growth